Phone+387 (033) 293 400

 The co-ordination of the UNCT is facilitated through the Office of the UN Resident Coordinator (RCO), whose main function is to support the UNCT through the provision of co-ordinated and analytical assistance, identification of joint UN initiatives and in ensuring that broad UN expertise is available to BiH counterparts in their efforts to advance the development of the country.
 The Resident Coordinator's Office has five functional pillars reflecting the UN priorities in BIH: 1) Rule of Law, 2) Peace and Development, 3) Human Rights, 4) UN Co-ordination and Monitoring and Evaluation, and 5) Public Relations.

-The UN Resident Coordinator in Bosnia and Herzegovina is Yuri Afanasiev.
-He is also the UNDP Resident Representative in BiH.
-He assumed both his duties in February 2010.
+The UN Resident Coordinator in Bosnia and Herzegovina is Sezin Sinanoglu.
+She is also the UNDP Resident Representative in BiH.
+She assumed both her duties in June 2015.

 The work of the UNCT in BiH is guided through a mid-term – usually 5 years - strategic framework called the United Nations Development Assistance Framework (UNDAF).
 The UNDAF for BiH covering the period 2015-2019 was signed with the Council of Ministers of Bosnia and Herzegovina in May 2015 and outlines the priority areas of UNCT development assistance in BiH and key strategic outcomes jointly defined with BiH partners.
 It recognises the aspirations of Bosnia and Herzegovina to become a member of the European Union as the overarching BiH priority and focusses on the following four priority areas of assistance: rural and regional development, social inclusion and democratic governance, justice and security, and energy and environment.